brettjouwstra/simpleDashboard/README.md

 # Simple Docs

-The application Simple Dashboard was created for is Simple Docs, an easy stress free document manager using MongoDB's GridFS as a storage location
+The application Simple Dashboard was created for is Simple Docs, an easy stress free document manager using MongoDB's [GridFS](https://docs.mongodb.com/manual/core/gridfs/) as a storage location and [FastAPI](https://fastapi.tiangolo.com/) to serve it.

 Submitting a POST request to the `/-/create` endpoint like this: